gocloud1001/netsuite-authorize.net-connect/README.md

 [SuiteCloud Development Framework: Installing the WebStorm IDE Plug-in for SDF](https://videohub.oracle.com/media/SuiteCloud+Development+FrameworkA+Installing+SuiteCloud+IDE+for+WebStorm/1_6pac06xz?ed=189)<br/>
 [Super Helpful guide by Oracle](https://docs.oracle.com/cloud/latest/netsuitecs_gs/NSIDE/NSIDE.pdf "Super Helpful guide by Oracle")<br/>
 ALSO - while logged into your instance of NetSuite - open Help and search for the following phrase - the results walk you through how to install the plugin for the IDE you have chosen: "SuiteCloud IDE Plug-in" - NOTE: the documentation may be older / incorrect - the CORRECT URL for the SuiteCloud IDE Plugin is "https://system.netsuite.com/download/suitecloud-sdk/ideplugin/webstorm/latest/updatePlugins.xml", this is what you will enter into the WebStorm IDE for the new custom plugin repository<br/>
-Once you have the SuiteCloud IDE Plug-in installed into your IDE (again we can't recommend Webstorm strongly enough over all the other options!), you can then configure the IDE Plugin to connect to NetSuite using the Account Management in the Plugin and enter the tokens for your user and the instance number of your account. (if you are installing into a NetSuite sandbox - and your sandbox ID is like 654321-sb1, the value in the configuration for Instance ID will be 654321_sb1.
+Once you have the SuiteCloud IDE Plug-in installed into your IDE (again we can't recommend Webstorm strongly enough over all the other options!), you can then configure the IDE Plugin to connect to NetSuite using the Account Management in the Plugin.
+You will need a working copy of openssl to complete the install.
+In NetSuite, Navigate to:
+ - Setup > Integration > Manage Authentication > OAuth 2.0 Client Credentials (M2M) Setup
+ - Click Create New
+ - In a terminal window on your computer with openssl installed, run this command :
+	 - openssl req -x509 -newkey rsa:3072 -keyout mykey_key.pem -out mycert_cert.pem -days 365 -nodes
+ - In the window in NetSuite, fill out the fields and upload the "cert" file you just generated using openssl
+ - After clicking save, copy the Certificate ID value

+In WebStorm select the machine to machine connection option inside the NEtSuite plugin, add the account ID, the Certificate ID and upload the key file (if you are installing into a NetSuite sandbox - and your sandbox ID is like 654321-sb1, the value in the configuration for Instance ID will be 654321_sb1.
 Change the "-" to an underscore "_")<br/>
 Download the full directory structure into a NetSuite supported IDE (WebStorm) after configuring for connecting to you account (you can use git features for retrieving the code - but unless you are going to be actively developing against the code, it's usually easier if you are not familiar with git, to just download the whole project)<br/>
 Deploy the code to your account.